laurelthorburn/Note-Taker/README.md

 <a name="descsection"></a>
 ## Description
 The purpose of this project was to create a note taker application that utilizes express.js on the backend and is deployed through Heroku.
-The user is prompted with a homepage that, uuponpno button click, takes them to a note taker page where saved notes are displayed on the right hand column and a new note template is available  on the left hand column.
+The user is prompted with a homepage that, upon button click, takes them to a note taker page where saved notes are displayed on the right hand column and a new note template is available on the left hand column.
 The user is able to save and delete notes.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)